 Hiking in the Black Mountains and Toe River Valley near Burnsville, North Carolina is a very rewarding experience.
 The area has a wide variety of terrain to explore ranging from lush river valleys to majestic mountain ridges.
 At 6,684 foot elevation, Mount Mitchell is the highest peak east of the Mississippi.

-Join the High Peaks Birders for this month’s birding stroll on Saturday August 27th at Cane River Park.
-We will meet at 9am in the main parking lot near the kiosk and walk along the fields and into the woods by the river.
+NC High Peaks birders will host the monthly birding stroll this Saturday, October 29.
+We will meet at Cane River Park at 9 am in the main parking lot near the kiosk and walk along the fields and into the woods by the river.
+Many fall migrants have been spotted in the park in recent days.
+We expect this trend to continue through October.
 Bring binoculars, and dress for the weather.
 Birding will happen rain or shine if at all possible.
-All skill levels from beginner to expert are welcome.
-For more information call 828-682-3733.
-As always this event is free and open to the public.
+All skill levels from beginner to expert, including adults and children, are welcome.
+For mo

-Please join the High Peaks Board for our regular meeting at 9 AM on Thursday, July 21 at Appalachian Java on West Main St. Hiking, trail maintenance and projects will be on the agenda.
-We will also have a report on preparations for the Centennial Celebration of Mount Mitchell State Park scheduled for the last weekend in August.
+Please join the High Peaks Board for our regular meeting at 9 AM on Thursday, September 15 at Appalachian Java on West Main St. Hiking, trail maintenance and projects will be on the agenda.
 Come share a cup of coffee with us!